 Green Forest Intermediate School - 8 students identified; 8 students served

 Green Forest Middle School - 0 students identified; 0 students served

 Green Forest High School - 0 students identified; 0 students served

 Note: These are composite totals for the year.
 If students leave the district, these numbers may not exactly match final numbers on state reports.

-ACT 1039 requires that school districts utilize a trained Dyslexia Interventionist.
+All Arkansas public schools must have a trained Dyslexia Interventionist on staff.
 The Dyslexia Interventionist for the Green Forest School District is Tonja Smith.

 DYSLEXIA RESOURCE GUIDE

-In January of 2016, the Arkansas Department of Education created a Dyslexia Resource Guide to provide guidance for districts, schools, and teachers seeking to effectively meet Arkansas requirements for Dyslexia screening and intervention.
+The Arkansas Department of Education has created a Dyslexia Resource Guide to provide guidance for districts, schools, and teachers as they seek to effectively meet Arkansas code provisions regarding Dyslexia screening and intervention.
 In addition to Dyslexia specifics, it also outlines the relationship of Dyslexia Intervention to RTI, and how this combination meets IDEA (the federal Individuals with Disabilities Education Act).